 - South LA

 - County of Los Angeles

 The evaluation of the Retreat Model’s effectiveness will be led by Mary Ann Dutton, Ph.D., a Professor of Psychiatry at Georgetown University.
 Dr. Dutton is a well-respected clinical psychologist and researcher with over 20 years of extensive experience in the areas of intimate partner violence and alternative healing practices.
-The evaluation will include standardized quantitative assessment measures that track levels of PTSD symptoms, stress related outcomes, and the acquisition of healing and wellness competencies: self-efficacy, positive self-concept, increased self-compassion, healthy coping skills, decreased isolation, and increased connection among program participants.
-Qualitative assessments will target patterns of isolation and physical health factors that directly relate to survivors’ abilities to access support from family, friends and community.
-Assessments will be captured in data collection periods: 2 weeks prior to retreat and 2 weeks and 3 and 6 months post retreat.
+The evaluation will include standardized quantitative assessment measures (Patient Health Questionnaire–Somatic; Insomnia Severity Index; PTSD Checklist; Perceived Stress Scales; Multidimensonal Fatigue Symptom Inventory Short Form; and Satisfaction of Life Scale)that track levels of PTSD symptoms, stress related outcomes, and the acquisition of healing and wellness competencies: self-efficacy, positive self-concept, increased self-compassion, healthy coping skills, decreased isolation, and increased connectedness among program participants.
+Qualitative assessments will target patterns of isolation and physical health factors that directly relate to ability to access support within their families, friends and community.
+Assessments will be captured in data collection periods: two weeks prior to retreat, two weeks following retreat and at three and six months post retreat.

 How can the LA2050 community and other stakeholders help your proposal succeed?

 - Advisors/board members

 - Network/relationship support